jpfcabral/embedded-cnn/README.md

 # Embedded CNN

 This repository presents the results of a study designed to assess the  performance of Convolutional Neural Networks (CNN) on embedded devices.
+The test is performed on deep learning models, containing many convolutions in  hidden layers as SSD, YOLO, etc.

 ## Usage